 Spanish Reflexive Verbs

-At last, you've come to the final section on pronouns.
-This is one of the more complicated sections (but no more complicated than the last section!).
+This lesson is all about Spanish reflexive verbs.
+This is one of the more complicated lessons (but no more complicated than some previous lessons!).
 In Spanish, when you talk about an action being performed on yourself, you show the reflexive nature of the action with a reflexive verb.

 Spanish Reflexive Verbs: Actions You Perform on Yourself